tgirke/tgirke.github.io/positions.md

 ### Undergraduate research positions - [ filled ]

-Several postions are available for undergraduate students who are interested in participating in challenging database and software development projects for various research projects in bioinformatics and cheminformatics.
-The required skills are experience with open-source databases (MySQL/PostgreSQL), application and web programming with Python, Perl and/or Java.
+Several postions are available for undergraduate students who are interested in participating in challenging genome data science projects in various research areas in biology and drug discovery.
+The required skills are experience with data analysis programming languages such as R, Python and C++.
+Experience with open-source databases (MySQL/PostgreSQL) and web programming is also a plus.
 The minimum time commitment is 15-20h per week for a period of at least 18 months.
 Full-time employment during the summer break is possible.
 To apply for these positions, please email your CV with a detailed outline of your computational skills to thomas.girke@ucr.edu.